braze-inc/braze-docs/_docs/_user_guide/brazeai/generative_ai/ai_liquid/ai_liquid_prompts.md

 > Prompting is the process of giving the AI Liquid Assistant clear instructions on what you want it to do.

 {% alert important %}
-The AI Liquid Assistant is currently in beta for a limited number of customers who actively use the push and SMS channels.
-If you're interested in being considered for the beta, reach out to your customer success manager or indicate your interest on this [portal card](https://braze.productboard.com/entity-detail/features/27273918).
+The BrazeAI<sup>TM</sup> Liquid Assistant is currently in beta for a limited number of customers who actively use the push, SMS, or email channels.
+For the email channel, this works on email messages and **not** templates, and works best on email messages that are already built. <br><br> If you're interested in being considered for the beta, reach out to your customer success manager.
 {% endalert %}

 The AI Liquid Assistant is designed to function as a best-in-class marketer who's an expert at using Braze and Liquid to create impactful marketing messages, but it still requires guidance on your particular use cases or questions.